ucsb-cs48-s20/demo-spring-google-oauth-app/README.md

 1. Go to the heroku.com dashboard and create a new Heroku app with the name `cs56-f19-lab06-githubid`, replacing `github` with your github id.

-1. Now you must GitHub OAuth app for `https://cs56-f19-lab06-githubid.herokuapp.com` and obtain the client-id and client-secret.
+1. Now you must configure a Google OAuth app for `https://cs56-w20-lab07-githubid.herokuapp.com` and obtain the client-id and client-secret.

-    Follow the instructions here: <https://ucsb-cs56.github.io/topics/oauth_github_setup>.
+    Follow the instructions here: <https://ucsb-cs56.github.io/topics/oauth_google_setup>.

-    - For the application url, use <https://cs56-w20-lab07-githubid.herokuapp.com>
     - For the callback url, use <https://cs56-w20-lab07-githubid.herokuapp.com/login/oauth2/code/google>
     - Note that on Heroku, you typically need use `https` not `http`, and be sure to substitute YOUR githubid in place of githubid; also if you abbreviated your Heroku application name, use that in the callback url.

 2. You must then copy the file `heroku.json.SAMPLE` to the file `heroku.json`.